 While snakes may not be everyone’s cup of tea, they certainly are fascinating, even for those that prefer to enjoy them from a distance.
-The Lawnwood Snake Sanctuary’s aim is to educate visitors about hundreds of different snake species, from tiny to mammoth, and to dispel some of the myths and horror stories around them.
+The Lawnwood Snake Sanctuary aims to educate visitors about hundreds of different snake species, from tiny to mammoth, and to dispel some of the myths and horror stories around them.

 Situated right on the N2 Motorway, just 18 kilometres outside of Plettenberg Bay in the Western Cape, this is one of the Garden Route’s popular attractions.
 When coming from Cape Town, it is after Plettenberg Bay, on the right.
 It lies within a short drive from other popular wildlife sanctuaries like Jukani, Birds of Eden and Monkeyland, making this entire area, known as The Crags, a veritable hotspot for nature lovers.

 The Lawnwood Snake Sanctuary tour takes approximately 45 minutes to an hour.

 It is an interactive tour that encourages visitors to ask questions as they browse the various impressive species that occupy massive sunken gardens and insulated huts with glass display doors.
 As the guide (the very knowledgeable Michael, in our case) leads you from one enclosure to the next, he provides incredible information about the animals, their diet, their distribution, their unique features as well as what to do if they are encountered in the wild.

 The snake species at Lawnwood include various venomous cobras, adders, mambas, vipers, boomslang and rattlesnakes as well as harmless constrictors like mole snakes, house snakes and giant pythons.
 In addition, there are three crocodiles that look rather lazy when the sun is shining on their favourite spot, but do not be fooled.